Bullish investors push copper towards 10-year highs

-MARKETS: World shares traded near record highs with investors generally upbeat about the prospects for a global economic recovery from COVID-19.

-DOLLAR/YIELDS: Boosting copper are a fall in US bond yields that has lifted equities markets and a weakening dollar, which makes metals cheaper for non-US buyers.
+Boosting copper have been a fall in US bond yields that lifted equities markets and a weakening dollar, which makes metals cheaper for non-US buyers.
+The dollar weakened further on Monday while US 10-year yields inched higher.

 "Upside risks (may) dominate for copper during 2Q21, suggesting the red metal could be on a parabolic run, testing previous highs," they said.